nicoco007/CameraPlus/README.md

 [Video Comparison](https://youtu.be/MysLXKSXGTY)
 [Third Person Preview](https://youtu.be/ltIhpt-n6b8)
 ### Right Click Menu Recently Renovated, Appearance may differ from what is shown in this video
+The video is an old one.
+The right-click menu has now been changed.
 [![How to use CameraPlus](https://i.imgur.com/UbKrHAF.png)](https://www.youtube.com/watch?v=RpYoMiKJygQ)

 # Installing
-1. Use the Beat Saber Mod Manager installer: https://github.com/beat-saber-modding-group/BeatSaberModInstaller/releases It is the easiest method, it will do all these steps below in 1 click.
+1. Use the Mod Assistant : https://github.com/Assistant/ModAssistant/releases
+		It is the easiest method, it will do all these steps below in 1 click.

 ### To install manually: